Jujarevinayaka/MockMate/README.md

 ## Directory Structure

-- `JDs/`: Contains job descriptions in Markdown format.
+- `JDs/`: **Add your target job description here.**
 - `PromptBank/`: Contains prompt templates for different roles, each designed to simulate a specific interview type.
-- `Resume/`: Contains resume templates.
+- `Resume/`: **Add your resume here.**

-## Usage

-The `PromptBank` directory contains several specialized prompts, each acting as a distinct interview simulator.
-To use them, you will interact with the AI, providing the requested input (typically a job description and your resume), and the AI will guide you through a mock interview or analysis based on the selected prompt.

-Here's a breakdown of the available interview simulations:
+## How to Use MockMate

+MockMate helps you prepare for interviews by simulating various interview scenarios with an AI.

+### Steps to Get Started:

+1.  **Add Your Job Description:** Place the job description you are targeting into the `JDs/` folder.
+You can replace the existing `Google.md` file or add a new one.
+2.  **Add Your Resume:** Add your own resume to the `Resume/` folder.
+You can replace the existing `Resume.md` file.
+3.  **Run the Simulations:**
+    *   Paste the path `PromptBank/meta_runner.txt` into a large Gemini CLI.
+This prompt acts as a controller, guiding the AI through the different interview simulations.
+    *   The AI will start with the first simulation, the **Job Fit Analyzer**, and will ask for the job description and your resume.
+    *   Follow the on-screen instructions.
+After each simulation, you can say "Next Prompt" to proceed to the next interview type.

+### Available Interview Simulations:

 -   **01_JFA.txt (Job Fit Analyzer):**
     *   **Role:** Brutally Honest Job Fit Analyzer.